-1.3 From adoption of a new Mem & Arts:

-- A Chairperson and Office Bearers will be required, with directors and ordinary members.
+- 1.1 The merged Shetland College will require a robust Memorandum and Articles of Association (Mem & Arts).
+Following discussion of a first draft for the Shadow Board 26-6-19 John Goodlad and Irene Hambleton met with the project manager to ensure further revision reflects the requirement of the new Mem & Arts to be a suitable vehicle for potential transfer of NAFC in line with charity dissolution requirements. - 1.2 Early adoption of the Mem & Arts ensures that charitable status can be applied for in good time prior to any transfer.
+Early agreement to the draft Mem & Arts allows for - Legal advice on the final proposed Mem & Arts. - Registration with Companies House as soon as it is signed off. - Registration with OSCR (the charities regulator) which is usually slower, and can take up to three months. - 1.3 From formal adoption of a new Mem & Arts: - A Chairperson and Office Bearers will be required, with directors and ordinary members.
 These people must then work to governance framework of the new Mem & Arts which they will do for the new college anyway. - The number of staff representatives on the formalised Board would reduce to two (one teaching and one non-teaching).
 However, co-opting additional members for the period before vesting is an option. - Adoption changes the status of the Shadow Board.
 The Shadow Board could remain in place whilst new directors are sought.
 Or, Shadow Board members could transfer to the new Board, with some adjustments to the roles as required (a single Chair is the main consideration).
 The Board would remain in charge of the new college only.
-It takes no responsibility for NAFC or Shetland College which remain the responsibility of their respective Boards until they formally transfer their undertakings (at vesting). - A new company could become an employer or begin to process financial transactions (e.g. open a bank account for the new company).
-However, it is then also liable, as an employer with regards to employment law, and for accounting and reporting under company and charity law.
-Policies and procedures allowing the company to operate would be needed quickly if any functions were undertaken by it. - The Shetland Fisheries Training Centre Trust must make a decision to dissolve and at that stage, the transfer of its assets and liabilities to a new body can only take place if it is charitable and if the Mem & Arts of that charity are deemed to reflect those of SFTC by OSCR. - 1.4 It is possible for the Company to be functioning, pending charitable status.
-However, there are a number of considerations which inform the recommendation to proceed with securing charitable status at an early stage: - Seeking additional external investment for the new college will have a significant lead time even with charitable status.
-However, the sooner it is a charity, the sooner applications and proposals can be made.
+It takes no responsibility for NAFC or Shetland College which remain the responsibility of their respective Boards until they formally transfer their undertakings (at vesting). - A new company could begin other preparations (e.g. open a bank account for the new company).
+It would not become an employer until TUPE transfer. - The Shetland Fisheries Training Centre Trust must make a decision to dissolve and at that stage, the transfer of its assets and liabilities to a new body can only take place if it is charitable and if the Mem & Arts of that charity are deemed to reflect those of SFTC by OSCR.